SrikalaB/device_simulator/README.md

     2. [Example - Input json file method](#markdown-header-input-json-file-method)
 5. [Running Tests](#markdown-header-running-tests)

-### Requirements
+### Requirements to run
-- To run script manually from source code
+- Method 1: To run script manually from source code
     - Python 3.7 or higher
     - RabbitMQ service
     - virtualenv (to create virtualenv)
-- To run using docker compose
+- Method 2: To run using docker compose
     - docker (Tested on 2.3.0.4)
     - docker-compose (Tested on 1.26.2)

-#### Running from source code
+### Method 1: Running from source code
 Setting up the source code gives more control and you can change input parameters
 - Clone the repo and cd into "device_simulator" folder
     - `$> git clone git@github.com:SrikalaB/device_simulator.git`